hectorm/demergi/README.md

   -W, --workers NUM, $DEMERGI_WORKERS
   The number of workers (0 by default).

+  --tls-ca STR, $DEMERGI_TLS_CA
+  Path to the TLS certificate bundle used to verify the client identity (unspecified by default).

+  --tls-key STR, $DEMERGI_TLS_KEY
+  Path to the server TLS key (unspecified by default).

+  --tls-cert STR, $DEMERGI_TLS_CERT
+  Path to the server TLS certificate (unspecified by default).

   --inactivity-timeout NUM, $DEMERGI_INACTIVITY_TIMEOUT
   Maximum time in ms before the connection is closed due to inactivity (60000 by default).